-So, in early 2019 I popped out a post on Instagram asking the Irish Road Trip community what they thought were the best pubs in Galway City.
+So, in early 2019 I popped out a post on Instagram asking 200,000+ people following the Irish Road Trip what they thought were the best bars in Galway City.

 The guide below takes you through what the majority of those 723 people thought were the best pubs in Galway for a pint or 5.

 The Best Pubs in Galway

 According to the people that voted, the best bars in Galway are:

 - An Pucan